-This course is designed to aid the student in the development of energetic techniques applicable to the practice of massage therapy, including, Qi Gong, energetic sensation and energetic therapy.
-Other techniques such as Reiki, Tui Na, Body Scanning, Jin Shin Do and Polarity Therapy among others are demonstrated and discussed.
+This course is designed to aid the student in the development of energetic techniques applicable to the practice of massage therapy.
+Students will be introduced to Reiki, Grounding, Body Scanning, Chakra Systems, and other energetic modalities.

-PROFESSIONAL DEVELOPMENT MT:122
+Professional Development MT:122